tien-tran110/Light-and-sound-game/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 I think the biggest challenge I encountered was setting the timer after each turn.
-I did some research on how to implement setInterval, clearInterval, setTimerout through w3school and stackoverflow.
+I did some research on how to implement setInterval, clearInterval, setTimeout through w3school and stackoverflow.
 Then, I tried out the logic on my function.
 I thought that I would set the timer after the tune is finish playing.
 So I initialized a variable that represented the scenario when the sound is not playing.
 However, that logic would give the players more times in between their turns rather than what a timer function supposed to be.
 So I changed my approach to set the timer when the game start and reset the time when it receives a response.
+I struggled to set the intervals and combine the setTimeout at the same time.
+It seemed to have different intervals running at once.
+So I lookup it up how to fix the errors on stackoverflow.
+After checking the logic of the timer, I think that the bug must lie in the code.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]